 Take Complera according to your health care provider’s instructions.

 If you take too much Complera, contact your health care provider or local poison control center (1-800-222-1222) right away, or go to the nearest hospital emergency room.

 For more information on how to take Complera, see the FDA drug label from DailyMed.
 (DailyMed is a federal website that includes the most recent drug labels submitted to FDA.)

-Complera can cause serious, life-threatening side effects.
-These include lactic acidosis (buildup of lactic acid in the blood) and liver problems.
+Complera may cause side effects.
+Most side effects from Complera are manageable, but a few can be serious.
+Serious side effects of Complera include lactic acidosis (buildup of lactic acid in the blood), severe skin reactions or rash, and liver problems.
 (See the WARNING above.)

 Other possible side effects of Complera include: